 Please click here to see Architecture department information.

 The College of Architecture and Planning offers a Bachelor of Science in Architecture degree exclusively on the downtown Denver campus.
 The city of Denver provides a rich environment to explore a diverse historic and cultural world that includes multiple approaches to solving urban and building problems.
-The degree is a “pre-professional” degree, which will provide fast track entry into the accredited Master of Architecture degree that is required for licensure in the profession.
+The degree is a “pre-professional” degree, which can provide graduating students advanced standing and a reduction in course requirements for the accredited Master of Architecture degree.
 This degree provides an education in the sciences and humanities in design theory of the built world and its practice.
 Our graduates will have significant grounding in the science of building and the practice of architecture in a rapidly evolving profession.
 Our educational goal is to engender active and creative making of architecture along with critical thinking skills.
-Our graduates will have employment options in entry level architectural practices or related fields of urban design, historic preservation, design-build, construction, and even urban planning; or the opportunity to enter any accredited graduate program in the country.
+Our graduates will have employment options in entry-level architectural practices or related fields of urban design, historic preservation, design-build, construction, and even urban planning; or the opportunity to enter any accredited graduate program in the country.

 This is an on-campus program.

 Click here to go to information about declaring a major